ziyangz5/MinePilot/docs/status.md

 \end{aligned}
 \right.
 $$

- We are using Huber loss because it would make the loss not very sensitive to outliers, and there might be some outliers in our context setting (see [Challenges](#remaining-goals-and-challenges)).
+ We are using Huber loss because it would make the loss not very sensitive to outliers, and there might be some outliers in our context setting (see [Challenges](#remaining-goals-and-challenges)).<br>
+ Then, we set our replay memory of DQN to 15000, and use Adam as our optimizer with learning rate = 0.0005.
+We set our $\gamma$ to $0.98$, and the $\epsilon$ is decreasing from $0.88$ to $0.05$.
+We used curriculum learning to help our policy converge.
+We first trained our agent on 7x10 maps with one pillar for 30 epochs, and then trained our agent on 7x20 maps with four pillars for 30 epochs.
+Finally, we put our agent in a 9x30 map with seven walls.
+The performance of our agent can be found [here]().

 # Evaluation